Insights

 Apple officially introduced native person-to-person (P2P) RCS messaging support in some markets with the launch of iOS 18 in September 2024.
 Here’s what that looked like for iPhone users in iOS 18:

-iOS 26: What’s new for RCS, messaging, and calling
+iOS 26 and later: What’s new for RCS, messaging, and calling

-Apple jumped ahead from iOS 18 in 2024 to iOS 26 in 2025, which signals a milestone release that reshapes how people receive both messages and calls.
+Apple jumped ahead from iOS 18 in 2024 to iOS 26 in 2025, which signaled a milestone release that reshapes how people receive both messages and calls.

 What else coming for RCS in iOS